CyVerse-learning-materials/foss-2019/CyVerse/intro_to_cyverse.rst

 |DElogo|

 Use hundreds of bioinformatics apps and manage data in a simple web interface.

     - Provides graphic interface for bioinformatics tools for scientists with no command line experience
     - User extensible.
 Users can add their own tools and make their own apps.
+           - Share them with collaborators
+           - Publish them
     - VICE (Visual and Interactive Computing Environment) for interactive use of Jupyter notebooks, RStudio and the terminal.
+    - Integrated with the Data Store for ease of use
+    - Share your analyses with your collaborators

 `Atmosphere <https://atmo.cyverse.org/application/images>`_